deephealthproject/ecvl/README.md

 ## Documentation

-The ECVL documentation is available online [here](http://imagelab.ing.unimore.it/ecvl/) or in the doc folder of the GitHub repository.
+The ECVL documentation is available online [here](http://imagelab.ing.unimore.it/ecvl/).
+It will be automatically updated at each commit/push to the master branch.

 ## Requirements